kylerostler/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+document object model which is the representation of the webpage so that programs like javascript can change the structure, style, and content

 2. What is an event?

+an event is anything the user does on the page

 3. What is an event listener?

+a function that responds when a certain event happens

 4. Why would we convert a NodeList into an Array?

+so we can iterate over it with .map or .reduce etc

 5. What is a component?

+a function that builds elements